In today’s post, an excerpt from Linda Bloomfield’s Colour in Glazes,

 When Deanna Ranlett was in school, she wanted to find a glaze that looked like eye shadow.
 She liked the effects of some high-fire crystalline glazes, but could only fire low in the school studio.
 Undeterred, she started experimenting with Mark Burleson’s “Love Child” glaze.
 She tested and retested and came up with some sweet glaze recipes that gave her the eye-shadow look.
 In today’s post, she shares her recipes and some details on the experimentation that lead to them.

 I just love the sugary matt surfaces, color schemes, and subtle layers in Kristen Pavelka’s work.
 Kristen uses gorgeous red earthenware to her advantage by creating linear sgraffito marks through white slip.
 Then she creates subtle layers of glazes — often using two tones of the same color — in a paint by number fashion.
 The result is work that looks as yummy as a frosted sugar cookie.
 In today’s post, Kristen explains these decorating techniques.
 She also shares glaze and slip recipes!

 In today’s post, an excerpt from the May/June issue of Pottery Making Illustrated, Jake Allee shares what he learned when he recently delved into the Majolica technique.
 I really like the advice he gives on experimenting in your work.
 This may be just the impetus I needed to start some majolica experiments myself.

-Throw, Cut, and Paste: Combining Wheel Throwing, Handbuilding and Multi-Step Glazing to Create Distinctive Vibrant Forms
+Throw, Cut, and Paste: Combining Wheel Throwing and Handbuilding to Create Distinctive Vibrant Forms

 Today, Joseph Pintz shares his clay body and glaze recipe he uses to give his work that vintage, rustic look.
 Plus he talks about the process behind his rough-hewn, handbuilt pottery.